fsnader/RiceSDK/README.md

 How to use
 -------
 The example project uses all the basic SDK functionalities.
-(WIP)
+We recommend you to download it and see how is used (WIP)

 - Examples:
     - RiceWebBase: A base Web API project that uses the Rice.SDK (WIP)